Meet Alex, our friendly avatar.

 – Richard Lerner, Ph.D.

-APPA – Measuring Resilience in a Digital Age
+APPA – Assessing Wellbeing in a Digital Age

-APPA (“Adaptive Processing Psychological Assessment”) is a powerful tool specially designed to assess children and youth resilience using digital technology that taps into the minds of young people.
+APPA (“Adaptive Processing Psychological Assessment”) is a powerful tool specially designed to assess child and youth wellbeing using digital technology that taps into the minds of young people.

-As parents and teachers know, a young people will not always confide in them when they are troubled.
+As parents and teachers know, a young people will not always confide when they are troubled.
 So, to prevent young people falling into a vacuum where they cannot access help or even talk about their issues, APPA Scotland has come up with a novel and creative solution, “APPA”.
-Instead of having to sit down with a parent or teacher, the young person can engage with an avatar through the mobile app.

 Children and Youth Centred – First and foremost, APPA puts young people at the heart of the solution by removing any adult involvement in the assessment process.
 In short, it provides a more accurate and objective assessment and feedback that young people are more likely to engage with since it is self-generated.
 APPA provides insights into the key issues of young peoples’ strengths, the risks they face in their environment and the mechanisms available to them mitigating for these risks.

-Parents and Caregivers – After a child has used APPA, Parents and Caregivers are given access to the child’s Resilience Report describes how well the child is performing on 11 different Wellbeing Indicators:
+Parents and Caregivers – After a child has used APPA, Parents and Caregivers are given access to the child’s Resilience Report describes how well the young person performs providing the young person has accepted that the parent is a trusted adult.

 Created in conjunction with Dr Ungar, APPA is based on tested and well-published methods for assessing resilience in complex social environments.